When anyone looks at my CV, the first question they ask is "You've had so many jobs... why is that?"

 Many people are afraid of the people in this world.
 However, from my experience the majority of those that have crossed my path (and there have been a huge variety - from all walks of life!), have been good, kind folk - with an interesting tale to tell along the way.

-Another thing I've noticed: all those who have dealt with the bombs and bullets on the battlefield (literally or figuratively), believe in God.
+Another thing I've noticed: all those who have dealt with the bombs and bullets on the battlefield (literally or figuratively), have a belief in a Creator.

 Along with the rest of the population of the world, in 2020, I literally lost EVERYTHING.
-Redundancy lost me my job and the military accommodation.
+Redundancy lost me my job along with the military accommodation that was afforded me.
 Many of my friends and family either moved on out of the country or, sadly, passed away.
-The govt, bless their little cotton socks, decided I didn't look or act like a pensioner, so to help me identify with that, told me I had to wait just a wee bitty longer to receive my pension.
+The govt, bless their little cotton socks, decided I didn't look or act like a pensioner, so helped me identify with that, by informing me I had to wait just a wee bitty longer to receive my pension (it's not a benefit, by the way!).

 Today, I work with the attitude of an octopus.
 It looks better to say that I'm 'self-employed', rather than 'un-employed' and I prefer to keep it that way, even though it has been very difficult to secure any clients for therapy in this day and age.
 However, I am privileged to be able to welcome any enquiries for remote work as a Virtual Assistant, PA or Administrator.
 Or to be asked to work part-time work as counsellor (chiefly, I give my time to charities, for veterans on the verge of suicide); I also dabble in painting pets (mainly horses and dogs!) and I've also enjoyed looking after people's pets too.
 And I've written and published books, which I chiefly give away for free, so that I can help others achieve their own dreams.